Sensitive skin has special needs. Skin care expert, Renée Rouleau, offers helpful tips and advice for keeping skin calm.

 -Keep your skin care products cold.
 In the summer time when it is hot outdoors the increase of blood flow naturally increases heat and sensitivity in the skin.
 Try keeping your skin care products in the refrigerator.
 Cleansing, toning and moisturizing with cool temperature products will constrict the capillaries to ease redness and irritation.

 -Repair dry skin.
 Did you know that dry skin causes tiny, superficial cracks in your skin?
 Ouch!
 These invisible cracks in the skin are what are referred to as a damaged protective barrier.
 This is when your skin shows redness, feels tight and dry and becomes easily-irritated by even the most gentle of products.
 A damaged barrier is the underlying cause of sensitive skin and can be created by over-heated skin, rosacea, the use of harsh products, and the overuse of exfoliating products.
 If your skin is dehydrated and irritated, you must use barrier-repairing products containing lipid-rich oils to reduce skin sensitivity and dryness.
-See our Phytolipid Comfort Cream.
-Once the barrier is repaired, the skin should be far less dry, red, and irritated.

 -Avoid common irritants.
 Pull out your skin care products and look at the ingredient labels.
 If they include any of the ingredients listed below, we highly suggest that you should stop using them.